daisybutler/The-Book-Bunker-project03/README.md

 ## Credits

 ### Inspiration
-- This project was inspired by the brand identity of [jason-butler.com](https://www.jasoon-butler.com/) for potential monetization in the future by Jason.
+- This project was inspired by the financial education community on [Instagram](https://www.instagram.com) by observing the importance of personal finance book recommendations to its members.
-- This project also received inspiration from the financial education community on [Instagram](https://www.instagram/com) by recognising the importance of personal finance book recommendations to its members.
+- Subsequently, this project's design was inspired by a family member's website [jason-butler.com](https://www.jasoon-butler.com/) with a view to the website becoming a platform to monetize in the future by them.

 ### Media
 - All background images were created for this project in Canva.